 A dog licking Spongebob Squarepants.

 Would you go down this alley?

 A boy wearing Mickey Mouse ears and with his legs chopped off.
-He also has a CCTV camera stuck in his eye, in case you missed that.
+He also has a CCTV camera stuck in his eye.
+This kid’s going places.

 This door is disappointed in you.

 I appreciate its sentiment, but this graffiti creeps me out as well.

 It’s some guy carving letters into… another guy’s… body?
 The graffiti is located above a headstone carving company, so that explains the carving at least.